 Types of shower enclosures that fit comfortably in small bathrooms include:

-- A small freestanding shower, which can cost $1,000 or more to install.
+- A small freestanding shower or corner shower, which can cost $1,000 or more to install.

 Note that labor and installation costs in your area add to the out-the-door cost, and other fixture or tile upgrades will be added onto your estimate.